Case Study

 Published on 2026-04-01

-Our client sought legal advice regarding a lease agreement crucial for a significant business investment.
+Our client sought legal advice regarding a lease agreement crucial for a significant business investment in Phuket.
 Upon reviewing the 10-year lease contract, our legal team identified that while the agreement specified a long-term duration, it had not been officially registered with the Land Department.
-This oversight posed a substantial risk to the client's long-term rights and the extensive investment they had made.
+This oversight posed a substantial risk to the client's long-term rights and the extensive real estate investment they had made.

-• Our expert legal team meticulously reviewed the existing 10-year lease agreement.
+• Our expert legal team at our Thailand law firm meticulously reviewed the existing 10-year lease agreement.

 • We advised the client on the crucial legal implication of unregistered long-term leases in Thailand, explaining that under Thai law, a lease exceeding three years, if not registered at the Land Department, is legally enforceable for only three years.